Amy J.C. Cuddy

 Amy J. C. Cuddy is Associate Professor and Hellman Faculty Fellow in the Negotiation, Organizations & Markets Unit at Harvard Business School.
 She holds a PhD in Psychology from Princeton University and BA in Social Psychology from the University of Colorado.
 Prior to joining HBS, Professor Cuddy was an Assistant Professor at the Kellogg School of Management at Northwestern University, where she taught Leadership in Organizations in the MBA program and Research Methods in the doctoral program; and an Assistant Professor of Psychology at Rutgers University, where she taught Social Psychology.
 At Harvard, she has taught MBA courses on the psychology of persuasion, power, and negotiation, and in numerous executive education programs.

 Her research has been published in top academic journals, including Journal of Personality and Social Psychology, Trends in Cognitive Sciences, Psychological Science, Research in Organizational Behavior, Advances in Experimental Social Psychology, and Science.
 She received the Alexander Early Career Award from the Society for the Psychological Study of Social Issues in 2008, a Rising Star Award from the Association for Psychological Science in 2011, and her joint research with Dana Carney and Andy Yap was named one of the Top 10 Psychology Studies of 2010 by Psychology Today.
 Her research has been covered on CNN, MSNBC, by the New York Times, Financial Times, TIME, Boston Globe, and Wall Street Journal, among other news outlets, and was featured in Harvard Business Review's Top 20 Breakthrough Ideas for 2009 ("Just Because I'm Nice, Don't Assume I'm Dumb"), Scientific American Mind in 2010 ("Mixed Impressions: How We Judge Others on Multiple Levels"), as the cover story in the Nov-Dec 2010 issue of Harvard Magazine ("The Psyche on Automatic"), in a 2011 David Brooks New York Times blog ("Matter Over Mind"), in Wired magazine in 2012 (“Strike a Pose, Harvard Business School Professor Amy Cuddy Has an Easy Life Hack: Stretch Out and Take Up Space”), and in Inc. magazine in 2012 (“Leadership Advice: Strike a Pose”).
 She has also appeared on CNN's Anderson Cooper 360 several times to discuss nonverbals in politics, and TIME magazine named Cuddy as one of 2012's 'Game Changers.'
-She has spoken at PopTech, TEDx, and TEDGlobal.
-Her TEDTalk ("Your Body Language Shapes Who You Are"), which was viewed more than 2 million times within two months of being posted in October 2012, has now been viewed 15 million times and ranks among the top 5 most popular TEDTalks of all time.
+She has spoken at PopTech, TED, TEDGlobal, and SXSW Interactive.
+Her 2012 TEDTalk ("Your Body Language Shapes Who You Are"), ranks among the top 5 most popular TEDTalks of all time.
 In May 2013, Business Insider named Cuddy as one of "50 Women Who are Changing the World."
+In 2014, Amy was named a Young Global Leader by the World Economic Forum.
+Amy is also the author of the forthcoming book, "Presence: Bringing Your Boldest Self to Your Biggest Challenges" (Little, Brown, & Co, Fall 2015).

 Connect, Then Lead (by Amy Cuddy, John Neffinger, & Matt Kohut)